Veralee225/alx-higher_level_programming/0x00-python-hello_world/README.md

 ## 0-run
 0. Write a shell script that runs a python script.
-- The python ffile name will be saved in the environment variable *$PYFILE*
+- The python file name will be saved in the environment variable *$PYFILE*

 ## 1-run_inline
 1. Write a shell script that runs python code.